FionaMacNeill/researchportfolio/content/authors/fiona/_index.md

 <br>
 <br>
 {{% callout note %}}
-December 2024–January 2025: this site is being updated. <br>New case studies and work samples coming soon!
+This site is being updated over the next few months. <br>New case studies and work samples coming soon!
 {{% /callout %}}